 Your legacy will be what your leave others.
 Be sure to teach others what you learn.
 Because the more you teach, the more accountable you will become to what you’re teaching.
 By modeling the way for others, you build your own credibility as a leader in the eyes of those you lead.
 I for one am learning this first hand as I continue to teach and learn with my own leadership team in my organization.

 You know, it’s easy for us to agree that we need to become life-long learners.
 But unless you commit yourself to doing so, nothing is going to change.
 One way to make that commitment a reality is to set specific goals for improvement.
 Make them specific, measurable and obtainable.
 They can become the strongest force for self-motivation – they will be your track to keep you on course.

-Unfortunately, less than five percent of all people set specific goals and even fewer actually write them down.
-Why?
-For the other 95%, not knowing the importance of setting them, not knowing how, being afraid of failure, but most importantly, it requires them to leave their comfort zone.
 By getting out of your comfort zone and becoming a goal setter and goal achiever, you can become a leader who has balance in your life.
 You will become a great role model for others to follow.
 And, people want to follow people who are balanced in all areas of life, not just work.